-An easy, quick and delicious Greek inspired pasta filled with lemon, spinach and feta.
-Eat it as is or top with a simple protein like salmon.
+An easy, quick and delicious Mediterranean-inspired pasta filled with lemon, spinach, and feta.
+It can be enjoyed as is for a vegetarian meal or topped with your favorite protein.

 This will probably even impress your Greek mother-in-law.
 Ok, maybe that one’s just for me.

 With spinach, feta, and lemon, this pasta dish has a distinct Greek/Mediterranean feel to it but still feels classic enough to serve to anyone at anytime.

 Spinach is one of the few vegetables I will pull the salad spinner out for.